The benefits of on-site heat and power generation for food companies

 Making the most of waste

 In recent years, some of the country’s most forward thinking food companies have developed a truly circular approach to resource use.
 Alongside minimizing the volume of waste they generate, they are also turning the unavoidable fraction that does occur into renewable energy, for use in their on-site operations.
-Anaerobic digestion (or AD) – in which organic matter is naturally broken down to produce energy and biofertiliser – has taken big strides in the UK over the past seven years, with over 540 AD plants now in operation.
+Anaerobic digestion (or AD) – in which organic matter is naturally broken down to produce energy and biofertilizer – has taken big strides in the UK over the past seven years, with over 540 AD plants now in operation.

-While the vast majority of the country’s AD facilities treat sewage sludge, agricultural feedstocks or commercial/municipal food waste, almost 40 facilities are on-site industrial plants.
+While the ast majority of the country’s AD facilities treat sewage sludge, agricultural feedstocks or commercial/municipal food waste, almost 40 facilities are on-site industrial plants.
 Together, these generate over 50 MWe-e from a variety of process residues, ranging from vegetable peelings and sugar beet pulp to liquid malt waste and whisky draff.
-The benefits for the companies operating these plants are multiple – reduced waste disposal costs; reduced energy costs; security of energy supply, with reduced reliance on fossil-fuel derived power; carbon mitigation; superior green credentials; and creation of a nutrient-rich biofertiliser.
+The benefits for the companies operating these plants are multiple – reduced waste disposal costs; reduced energy costs; security of energy supply, with reduced reliance on fossil-fuel derived power; carbon mitigation; superior green credentials; and creation of a nutrient-rich biofertilizer.
 And the fact that these plants have an on-site use for the power they produce means they are exempt from the current crisis in renewable energy incentives which is affecting plants that export power to the grid.

 Take the heat